Categorical diagonalization and $p$-cells: Type diagrammatics

+It was proven in \cite{JenWilpCan} that this basis does not depend on the precise choice of field, only on the characteristic of that field.
+Many other basic properties of the $p$-canonical basis can be found in \cite{JenWilpCan}.

-When we work over $\Z$, the Krull-Schmidt property will not hold.
-It still makes sense to discuss indecomposable objects in the Hecke category, but their endomorphism rings will not be local.
+When we work over $\Bbbk = \Z$, the Krull-Schmidt property will not hold.
+It still makes sense to discuss indecomposable objects in the Hecke category $\HC^{\Z}$, but their endomorphism rings will not be local.
+Statements about the classification of indecomposable objects in $\HC^{\Z}$ and the uniqueness of direct sum decompositions are not in the literature to our knowledge.
+Regardless, type $C_2$ is sufficiently small that indecomposable objects can be constructed by brute force.
 For each indecomposable object which is not already a Bott-Samelson object, we will explicitly write down the idempotent (inside the endomorphism ring of some Bott-Samelson object) which that indecomposable is the image of.
 We will also explicitly write down inclusion and projection maps for all direct sum decompositions we use.